dlong01/Mainteneance-SokoBan-Game/README.md

 Refactor the code into different packages to allow for easier management and to make the packages meaningful

-Renamed sample.fxml to GameView.fxml
+Rename Controller class to PlaySpaceController, renamed sample.fxml to GameView.fxml

-Created Class GameController to manage the controller part of the MVC, allowing the Main class to be made smaller.
+Created Class MenuBarController to hold controller methods for the menu bar, allowing the Main class to be made smaller.

+Created class Load and Save to refactor methods from StartMeUp nd Main in order to improve single responsibility and encapsulation.